jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/assignment.md

 ### Change Log

 1. Press **History Icon** (highlighted in red)
-   - details of who made edits and what changes were made.
+   - Displays details of who made edits and what changes were made.

 ![Change Log](../../../../../static/img/integration/vision/task/changeLog.png)

 ### Finalise Assignment

 1. Press **Finalise** in assignment detail page
-   - To finalise assignment, all log file must be **approved**.
+   - To finalise an assignment, all log files must be **approved**.
-   - After finalising, consultant reward will be entitled.
+   - After finalising, consultant rewards will be entitled.

 :::danger Warning